-Following the release of the Britain Talks Climate toolkit, a number of organisations have used the insights to reach segments online.
+Following the release of the Britain Talks Climate toolkit and More in Common’s Britain’s Choice report, a number of organisations have used these insights to reach segments online.
 We have included them here as practical examples to help inspire your own digital efforts.

 Terms of usage: When using the ‘Golden questions and calculator tool’ to carry out independent audience analysis, please note the following conditions on usage: